Frequently asked questions about Brown

 Brown is located in historic Providence, Rhode Island.
 Providence is the capital and most populous city of the state of Rhode Island.
 By train or car, we are about one hour south of Boston and about three hours north of New York City.

-Brown's vibrant, diverse community consists of 6,752 undergraduates, 2,629 graduate students and 585 medical students.
+Brown's vibrant, diverse community consists of 7,043 undergraduate students, 2,629 graduate students and 585 medical students.

-We ask you to sign yourself up for our contact list.
+You may sign up for our contact list here.

 There are 80+ concentrations offered at Brown.
 Undergraduate Concentrations is a section of our website that will allow you to explore the many intellectual paths you can take at Brown.